Denver International Airport (DEN)

 Front Range Airport

-In addition to being the only airport in the Denver metro area located in a state designated Enterprise Zone, Front Range also is in an Aviation Development Zone (ADZ).
+In addition to being the only airport in the area located in a state designated Enterprise Zone, Front Range also is in an Aviation Development Zone (ADZ).
 The ADZ designation makes aviation manufacturing businesses located within the Zone eligible for state income tax credits of $1,200 per new employee.

 There are 13 freight railroads operating over 3,593 miles of track in Colorado.
 BNSF and Union Pacific dominate with 84% of total track miles or 1,206 miles and 1,799 miles respectively.
 Over 145 million tons of freight is carried via railroads annually in Colorado with approximately 37 million tons originating in the state, 29 million tons terminating here and the remainder passing through.